nbonaventura/helioai-dataset-readmes/us-fdlx-ard/model.md

 In the ARD-EUV challenge, the Virtual Eve functionality was extended into a more production-ready, deep-learning pipeline trained in supervised fashion using Huber loss, with PyTorch and PyTorch Lightning used for model development and training.
 The model takes analysis-ready AIA/HMI image products as input and produces inferred irradiance-related outputs.

-Instructions for accessing the following files on Amazon Web Services (AWS) are provided in [Section 2](#2-access-instructions).
+The model files are provided below, along with sample training data for testing purposes.
+Instructions for accessing the files on Amazon Web Services (AWS) are provided in [Section 2](#2-access-instructions).

 ## 1.1 Virtual EVE Hybrid Model (42 MB)